 Though women have made great strides in the workplace, there’s still work to be done and progress to be made.
-International Women’s Day is also an excellent chance to remember and honour groundbreaking women and their journey through history and recognize we still have a long way to go.
+It's important to remember and honour groundbreaking women and their journey through gender inequality in the workplace and recognize we still have a long way to go.

 early history: “women’s work” is in the domestic realm

-Movement into professions like nursing and teaching was an extension of female domestic, caregiving service, even though the work was still considered low status and women were forced to give up their careers in those fields once they married in order to maintain the social status quo of the breadwinning man and housekeeping woman.
+Movement into professions like nursing and teaching was an extension of female domestic caregiving service, even though the work was still considered low status and women were forced to give up their careers in those fields once they married to maintain the social status quo of the breadwinning man and housekeeping woman.

 the shift to industrial work in the 1800s